 - Removing sliders, auto-play videos, and other unnecessary features from your homepage

 - Minifying CSS, HTML, and JS

 The second factor is your hosting.
 Luckily, it’s much easier to improve – all you need to do is change it to something fast that goes hand-in-hand with your website optimization efforts.
 The good news is, now is the best time to look for a top-quality provider, thanks to all the Black Friday deals out there which allow you to get hosting that good:

 Update Your Content Regularly and Interlink between the Posts

 Naturally, not all posts will have the potential to get updated.
 It will depend both on the topic and on their current position.
 If you want to maximize the results of your post updates, look for those that have had stable traffic over the last few months.
-If they have withstood the test of time already, it’s possible that a small update will put them even higher in the SERPS.
+If they have withstood the test of time already, a small update may put them even higher in the SERPS.

 There are other tweaks that you could apply to your site to try to boost its SERP position even more.
 But, if you start with the core things – finding the right keywords, writing quality content, ensuring that your website is fast, and optimizing meta descriptions, you will get a strong foundation for your WordPress website to grow as you keep adding more articles and keywords.